clytemestra/blog/about.md

 ## Fred

 I am a technical editor in the field of emergency management.
 I also freelance copyedit education materials and cloud computing blog posts.
 I have a husband who codes and two cats who loaf around a lot.
-Together, we have a house that needs lots of repairs, but it's our first house, so we're not sure how normal that is.
+I get bored easily, and it tends to get me in trouble.

 ## This Blog